-It really acts as a cleaning agent once the lens is clear before a UV coating is applied.
 If you’re looking to clear up your hazy headlights view my tutorial here.

 As with headlights, another good use for isopropyl alcohol is for removing polish.
-As an example, once polish is applied after compounding to remove a white scratch, the surface may appear to be blemish free if the polish is hiding the scratch in any way.
+As an example, once polish is applied after compounding to remove a white scratch, the surface may appear to be blemish-free if the polish is hiding the scratch in any way.

-A drop or two of IPA solution is an easy way to check to see that your compounding and polishing really did remove the scratch.
+A drop or two of an IPA solution is an easy way to check to see that your compounding and polishing really did remove the scratch.

 If you’re a little fuzzy on some of the terminology and products used to protect clear coats (like waxes, coatings, etc.), check out this article I wrote: Compound vs Clay, Polish & Glaze!
 7 Products to Understand.

-With that being said, many people advise you stay away from applying any IPA to any freshly painted surface or for those with no clear coat (older vehicles).
+Stay away from applying any IPA to any freshly painted surface or for those with no clear coat (older vehicles).
 This can cause swelling or soften the clear coat.